-The Trinity College Equestrian Centre is located on the corner of Bentley and Tiver roads at Evanston South.
+The Trinity College Equestrian Centre is located at 142 Bentley Road Evanston South.
 Private lessons with College horses can be arranged for Trinity students with Helen Barnes, Coordinator and Coach of the Equestrian Program.

 Hall of Fame

-Trinity College Hall of Fame inductees must be old scholars and have represented a sporting team at a recognised open age national level or represented Australia at open level in international competition or held a national title or state record as an individual at open level.
-Our horse racing/harness racing inductees are:
+Trinity College Hall of Fame inductees are old scholars who have represented a sporting team at a recognised open age national level, represented Australia at open level in international competition or held a national title or state record as an individual at open level.